 The Compensation Committee believes that the most effective executive compensation program is one that is designed to reward the achievement of specific annual, long-term and strategic goals by the Company and that aligns executives' interests with those of the stockholders by rewarding performance above established goals with the ultimate objective of improving stockholder value.
-Together with the Chief Executive Officer, the Compensation Committee evaluates both performance and compensation to ensure that we maintain our ability to attract and retain employees in key positions with superior ability, experience and leadership capability and that compensation provided to key employees remains competitive relative to the compensation paid to similarly situated executives of our peer companies.
-To that end, the Compensation Committee believes that executive compensation packages provided to our employees, including our Executive Officers, should include both cash and share-based compensation that rewards performance measured against established goals.
+The Compensation Committee evaluates both performance and compensation to ensure that we maintain our ability to attract and retain employees in key positions with superior ability, experience and leadership capability and that compensation provided to key employees remains competitive relative to the compensation paid to similarly situated executives of our peer companies.
+To that end, the Compensation Committee believes that executive compensation packages provided by us to our executives, including our Executive Officers, should include both cash and share-based compensation that rewards performance measured against established goals.

 The Compensation Committee believes that measures such as growth in assets and number of properties, rental income, and funds from operations ("FFO")1 play an important part in setting compensation; however, the Compensation Committee also recognizes that often outside forces beyond the control of management, such as economic conditions, capital market conditions, changing retail and real estate markets, and other factors, may contribute to less favorable near-term results.
 The Compensation Committee also strives to assess whether management is making appropriate strategic decisions that will allow us to succeed over the long term and build long-term stockholder value.
-These may include ensuring that we have the appropriate leasing and acquisition pipelines to ensure a future stream of recurring and increasing revenues, assessing our risks associated with real estate markets and tenant credit, managing our debt maturities, and determining whether our staffing and general and administrative expense is appropriate given our projected operating requirements.
+These may include ensuring that we have the appropriate leasing and acquisition

 1 FFO is widely used as a key measure of financial performance by REITs.
 The National Association of Real Estate Investment Trusts ("NAREIT") defines FFO as net income (loss) (computed in accordance with generally accepted accounting principles), excluding gains (or losses) from extraordinary items and sales of depreciated operating properties, plus real estate related depreciation and amortization, impairment write-downs of real estate and write-downs of investments in an affiliate where the write-downs have been driven by a decrease in value of real estate held by the affiliate and after adjustments for unconsolidated joint ventures.
-For a reconciliation of FFO to net income, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Non-GAAP Supplemental Financial Measure: Funds From Operations ("FFO")" in our Annual Report on Form 10-K for the year ended December 31, 2016.
+For a reconciliation of FFO to net income, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Non-GAAP Supplemental Financial Measure: Funds From Operations ("FFO")" in our Annual Report on Form 10-K for the year ended December 31, 2015.